 - Is the surgeon cornea trained?
 Not all surgeons are.
-Laser eye surgery is a diverse area of medicine and surgeons specialise in different aspects of eye surgery.
+Laser eye surgery is a diverse area of medicine and surgeons specialize in different aspects of eye surgery.

 It should be noted that a laser eye surgery clinic which does not advertise its surgeon’s success rate and other credentials could be telling you something important inadvertently.

 Overall, you should opt for an eye surgeon which commands respect among their peers and has a proven track record of success.

 Like surgeons, clinic’s have reputations too.
 Although a 4 out of 5 rating looks good on paper, the Which? survey painted a different picture when their research teams probed a little deeper.
 Many of the popular high street chains failed to follow up the more scathing criticisms of their patients.
 Arguably, it is policies of this kind which played a part in Mel B’s experience of laser eye surgery.

 When assessing a clinic’s reputation look at where the reviews are posted and the nature of the reviews.
 Do they all look a little samey or duplicated?
 Check their social media pages and try and make the same assessment.
 If they all have a similar feel, it could be a sign that the clinic is not quite as good as it claims.

 - How long has the clinic been established

 - Success rate